 The ABC SBC protection process is based on the following empirical observations: Offending traffic comes in abnormal quantities, which are indicated by repetitive failures, these failures are linked to an IP address, and the IP address can be blocked.
-In other words, when some of the security-related events (see Section Sec-sec-events) come repeatedly from the same source, it is as good as certain we are dealing with an attack and need to isolate that.
+In other words, when some of the security-related events come repeatedly from the same source, it is as good as certain we are dealing with an attack and need to isolate that.